Bharath-M1/Bharath-M1/README.md

 - 🌱 I’m currently learning **JavaScript , React**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/devbharath/](https://www.linkedin.com/in/devbharath/)

 - 📫 How to reach me **bharath.maghesh@gmail.com**

 - ⚡ Fun fact **Part of being a person is about helping others**